Architecture

 Component Diagram

 Telegram Discord Slack Web ...
-NODE (channel adapters → orchestrator → LLM) ↕ Redis (BullMQ + pub/sub) WORKER (message · agents · tools · scheduler) ↕ Redis (config + WebSocket events) DASHBOARD (React 19 SPA · real-time WebSocket)
+NODE (channel adapters → orchestrator → LLM) ↕ Redis (BullMQ + pub/sub) WORKER (tools queue — code, skills, commands) ↕ Redis (config + WebSocket events) DASHBOARD (React 19 SPA · real-time WebSocket)

 Message Flow